trecpodcasts/trecpodcasts.github.io/participant-instructions-2021.md

 *  Adhoc topical retrieval: the segment is topically relevant to the topic description.

-*  Entertaining: the segment is topically relevant to the topic description and the topic is presented in a way which the speakers intend to be amusing and entertaining to the listener, rather than informative or evaluative.
+*  Entertaining: the segment is topically relevant to the topic description AND the topic is presented in a way which the speakers intend to be amusing and entertaining to the listener, rather than informative or evaluative.

-*  Subjective: the segment is topically relevant to the topic description and the speaker or speakers explicitly and clearly express a polar opinion about the query topic, so that the approval or disapproval of the speaker is evident in the segment.
+*  Subjective: the segment is topically relevant to the topic description AND the speaker or speakers explicitly and clearly express a polar opinion about the query topic, so that the approval or disapproval of the speaker is evident in the segment.

-*  Discussion: the segment is topically relevant to the topic description and with more than one speaker participating with non-trivial topical contribution (e.g. mere grunts, expressions of agreement, or discourse management cues ("go on", "right", "well, I don't know ..." etc) are not sufficient).
+*  Discussion: the segment is topically relevant to the topic description AND includes more than one speaker participating with non-trivial topical contribution (e.g. mere grunts, expressions of agreement, or discourse management cues ("go on", "right", "well, I don't know ..." etc) are not sufficient).

 ### Assessment for the Fixed-length Segment Retrieval Task